PERSONNEL SERVICES Regulation 4120

 1. Before any driver can perform a safety-sensitive function, the driver must take a controlled substances test with a verified negative result.

 2. This testing is required of applicants and of employees transferring to a covered position.
 Testing for newly hired drivers shall be conducted prior to the employment offer, but in any event before commencing safety-sensitive functions.
-If an applicant refuses to submit to pre-employment drug testing, the District will remove the applicant from employment consideration
+If an applicant refuses to submit to pre-employment drug testing, the District will remove the applicant from employment consideration.

 Post-Accident Testing

-soon as practicable after any accident (a) involving the loss of life or (b) after any accident in which the driver receives a citation for a moving violation, if the accident involved either (1) bodily injury to any person who, as a result of the accident, immediately receives medical treatment away from the scene of the accident, or (2) disabling damage to one or more motor vehicles which requires the motor vehicle to be transported away from the scene by a tow
+1. Pursuant to federal law, all drivers will be required to submit to drug and alcohol testing as soon as practicable after any accident (a) involving the loss of life or (b) after any accident in which the driver receives a citation for a moving violation, if the accident involved either (1) bodily injury to any person who, as a result of the accident, immediately receives medical treatment away from the scene of the accident, or (2) disabling damage to one or more motor vehicles which requires the motor vehicle to be transported away from the scene by a tow truck or other motor vehicle.
+Pursuant to its independent authority, the District requires all drivers to submit to drug and alcohol testing after any accident in which the driver was performing safety-sensitive functions.

 2. All post-accident testing shall be conducted within the federally prescribed time periods.
-If a test is not conducted within the required time periods, then the District will not require the
+If a test is not conducted within the required time periods, then the District will not require the driver to submit to a test and the Program Coordinator, in accordance with federal regulations, will prepare and maintain on file a report and submit it to the Department of Transportation (DOT) documenting the reason(s) why the test was not promptly given.

 3. Prior to performing safety-sensitive functions, all drivers will be instructed on the necessity for post-accident testing and the procedures to be followed for post-accident testing so that the drivers can comply with federal regulations.